top of page

 E: My latest I have named “Sante Maura, Marion and Minor Poems” - I gave the only copy to your porter (B appears relieved) I am into Pope majorly - I see you have all his works.
 He is a great favourite of mine - when I was reading the “Iliad” I put the book under my pillow every night

-B: Like Alexander the Great (they both laugh) – Eliza – it is a shocking thing you should be so circumstanced - how much do you owe for your lodging and other things?
-Well, but what is it - tell me?
+B: Like Alexander the Great (they both laugh) - Eliza - it is a shocking thing you should be so circumstanced - how much do you owe for your lodging and other things?
+(E blushes) - Well, but what is it - tell me?

 E: Oh my Lord, I cannot thank you properly - your kindness will not be forgotten - I was told my Lord Byron is an Infidel, but no, it cannot be - as I have, zounds! - £50 in my hand!

-E: No – but my Mother insists I wed - she would be delighted if you’d pop by someday
+E: I have not - but my Mother insists I wed - she would be delighted if you’d pop by someday

 B: Eliza - your glossy curls have come loose from your bonnet - come here awhile and let me fix them